hyprwm/Hyprland/CODE_OF_CONDUCT.md

 ## Goal

-Our goal is to provide a space where it is safe for everyone to contribute to open-source software in a respectful and peaceful manner.
+Our goal is to provide a space where it is safe for everyone to contribute to open-source software in a respectful and cooperative manner.

 We value all contributions and want to make this organization and its surrounding community a place for everyone.